 - Schedule a medical checkup.
 The primary care physician can help decrease fall risk through a routine checkup.
 For instance, ask the doctor to review the older adult’s medications (including OTC meds) for side effects such as dizziness or sleepiness.
 He or she can also assess a senior’s specific fall risk and offer recommendations to reduce that risk.
 Also ask the physician about vitamin D supplements; inadequate amounts of vitamin D can weaken bones and bring about an increased likelihood of a fracture if a fall does occur.

 - Perform a fall risk walk-through.
 Seemingly harmless items in the house can hide a hidden danger for seniors.
 Take a walk through the senior’s home to check for throw rugs, low tables or other furniture, missing handrails along the stairways, insufficient lighting, and any clutter blocking walking paths.

 - Call Inspired Home Care.
 Our professional care staff are available to perform a fall safety assessment to look for and then make recommendations for changes to reduce fall risk.
 We can also help with mobility, safe showering/bathing and transfers, medication reminders, and a variety of other services to help keep older adults safe from falls.

 If an older adult does have a fall, even if it doesn’t seem to have resulted in injury, contact his or her doctor for an assessment and additional recommendations to prevent a future fall.

-Whether the need is for just a couple of hours of respite care every week or around-the-clock live-in care, Inspired Home Care, providers of the Algonquin home health care families trust, is here with the solution you need.
+Whether the need is for just a couple of hours of respite care every week or around-the-clock live-in care, Inspired Home Care, providers of elderly care in Barrington, IL and nearby areas, is here with the solution you need.
 Contact us today!
 For a full list of all of the communities where we provide care, please visit our Locations Served page.